PrefectHQ/prefect-aws/docs/ecs_guide.md

 prefect work-pool create --type ecs my-ecs-pool
 ```

-Or from Prefect UI:
+Or from the Prefect UI:
 ![WorkPool](img/Workpool_UI.png)

 !!!
-    Because this guide uses fargate as the capacity provider and the default VPC and ECS cluster, no further configuration is needed.
+    Because this guide uses Fargate as the capacity provider and the default VPC and ECS cluster, no further configuration is needed.

 Next, set up a Prefect ECS worker that will discover and pull work from this work pool.

 ## Step 2: Start a Prefect worker in your ECS cluster

 First start by creating the [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-custom.html#roles-creatingrole-custom-trust-policy-console) required in order for your worker and flows to run.
 The sample flow in this guide doesn't interact with many other AWS services, so you will only be creating one role, `taskExecutionRole`.
-To create a IAM role for the ECS task using the AWS CLI, follow these steps:
+To create an IAM role for the ECS task using the AWS CLI, follow these steps:

 ### 1. Create a trust policy